emacsorphanage/magit-p4/README.md

 After one of the activities is chosen another menu appears where one may specify additional options and arguments - like `magit` does.

-One may use `magit-p4` function outside `magit` buffer but one may be sure to do it while the active buffer reflects a directory _inside_ Git repository.
+One may use `magit-p4` function outside `magit` buffer but be sure to do it while the active buffer reflects a directory _inside_ Git repository.
 Some of these four functions make use of command prefix argument (<kbd>C-u</kbd>).

 ### Cloning ###

 Press <kbd>4</kbd> key in `magit` main menu and then <kbd>`c`</kbd> key.
 The submenu presents some additional switches and arguments.
 The most important argument is `=d` (destination directory).
 Without specifying this argument the default directory will be used for cloning which may not be appropriate.
 Then one must press <kbd>`c`</kbd> key once more.
 The minibuffer will ask for P4 depot to clone.
-Pressing `Tab` key invokes completion (here `p4` package comes with help).
+Pressing <kbd>Tab</kbd> key invokes completion (here `p4` package comes with help).
 Unfortunately, the completion might be longsome due to network communication.
 The cloning process is launched asynchronously so one must visit *magit process* buffer from time to time to know cloning current status.

 You may use directly `magit-p4-clone` command prepending with <kbd>C-u</kbd> - the command will ask you for target directory after you choose P4 depot to clone.